Mahesh-Bandi/document-classification/README.md

 # document-classification
 POC

-This will for just demo perpose only
+This will for just demo perpose only.